wenjia-z/ORIE4741_Project/README.md

-# ORIE 4741 S&P500 Stock Price Prediction in Bear Market
+# ORIE 4741 Direction prediction of S&P500 stock price
 by Jiahui Lu (jl3947), Wenjia Zhai (wz363), Yishan Xiong (yx468)

 ### Introduction
 The stock trading is exciting for its uncertainty, however, for the future practitioner in financial industry, we believe that there are certain rules lying in the numbers.
-Now we are experiencing the longest bull market in the history, but the worries of the market grow from institutes to individuals.
-The year of 2020 is predicted to be a difficult year for the stock market of America, since the economic cycle is reported to be in its early recession stage next years.
-Thus, it would be helpful to predict the stock price rise and fall pattern in the bear market to reduce the possible risks and maximize the profit.
+Traditionally, people use linear multifactorial model to predict future stock price to reduce the possible risks and maximize the profit.
+In this project, we are going to use several machine learning models to predict the direction of the stock price, in other words, it is a classification problem with 2 categories: up and down.
+We plan to utilize efficient models such as neutral network,random tree, decision tree and SVM to achieve our goal.

 ### Our data set:
-“New York Stock Exchange - S&P 500 companies historical prices with fundamental data” from Kaggle: https://www.kaggle.com/dgawlik/nyse

-This dataset contains basic price and performance data.
-It has four parts:

-- prices.csv: Raw daily prices of individual S&P 500 component stocks.
-Most of the data spans from 2010 to the end of 2016.
-For companies new to the stock market, the date ranges are shorter.
-- prices-split-adjusted.csv: Daily stock prices after adjustments for splits.
-- fundamentals.csv: Metrics extracted from annual SEC 10K filings (2012-2016).
-It could be used to derive fundamental features like PE ratio.
-- securities.csv: General description of each company.
+“Intra-day data of S&P500 stocks” from Wharton: https://www.kaggle.com/dgawlik/nyse

 ### Our steps: